Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You may use Agility (Athletics) instead of Prowess (Athletics) to maintain a grapple.
 You have advantage on all skill checks made to escape a grapple.

 ### Nimble
-Your Dash minor action now grants you additional movement speed equal to your movement speed, rather than half of it.
+Your Dash minor action now grants you additional movement equal to your movement speed, rather than half of it.

 ### Shifty
 Whenever you use your reaction, you may shift once.

 ### Spry
-After you make a melee attack against a creature, you may shift into any empty tile that is the same distance as you currently are from them.
+After you hit a creature with a melee attack, you may shift into any empty tile that is the same distance as you currently are from them.

 ## Striker